-- Mono filament netting not permitted

-- A maximum length of 25 fathoms of net per designated fisher

-- Net must be set in a straight line

-- No fishing (nets must be removed from the water) between the hours of 6:00 p.m.
+- Mono filament netting not permitted - Net must be set in a straight line - No fishing (nets must be removed from the water) between the hours of 6:00 p.m.
 Sunday and 6:00 p.m.
-Monday.

-- Gear must be tended every 24 hours

-- All harvested salmon must be tagged

-- Completed logbook of catch must be submitted to DFO at the end of season.
+Monday. - Nets are not to be left unattended for a period of more than 24 hours - All harvested salmon must be tagged - Completed logbook of catch must be submitted to DFO at the end of season.